 The foundation of any great cleaning routine is what you do every day.
 These aren't big tasks, just quick habits that make a huge difference.
 Make it a point to sweep up crumbs after dinner or catch dirt tracked in from outside.
 The most important daily habit is to clean spills the moment they happen.
 Excess moisture is laminate's biggest enemy, so wiping up liquids right away prevents them from seeping into the seams and causing permanent swelling or warping.
 Keep a few absorbent cloths in an accessible spot for these little messes.

-Schedule a Weekly Sweep and Mop
+Set a Weekly Sweep and Mop Routine

 Set aside time once a week for a more thorough clean.
 First, remove all the loose dirt, dust, and pet hair with a soft-bristle broom or a vacuum (beater bar off).
 This step is crucial because lingering debris can act like sandpaper, scratching the floor's surface when you mop.
 After sweeping, it's time for a damp mop.
 Remember the golden rule: damp, not wet.
 Wring your mop out until it’s barely moist.
 A good microfiber mop is excellent for this, as it cleans effectively without leaving behind streaks or too much water.